Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 Falafels, cherry tomato and cucumber

-A cold skewer in the style of Italian antipasto, entirely plant-based and full of character.
-Drain marinated artichoke hearts and sun-dried tomatoes in oil.
-On small skewers, alternate half an artichoke heart, a sun-dried tomato, and an olive (green or black).
+Drain marinated artichoke hearts and sundried tomatoes in oil, and on small skewers, alternate half an artichoke heart, a sundried tomato and an olive (green or black).

-You can add a basil leaf for a touch of green.
-These skewers are quick to prepare and keep very well in the refrigerator for 24 hours (just be sure to drain them well so the basil doesn't get soggy).
+These skewers can be prepared in a flash and keep very well in the fridge for 24 hours (just make sure to drain them well so as not to make the basil soggy).

-Just before serving, you can place a dollop of olive tapenade in the hollow of the artichoke to enhance the whole dish.
+Just before serving, you can also place a dollop of olive tapenade in the hollow of the artichoke to enhance the whole dish.

 Guaranteed success for these bites with a Southern flair!

-Storage instructions (prepare the day before)
+My storage tips (prepare the day before)

-Choice of ingredients and marinades
+The choice of ingredients and marinades

 Choose ingredients that can be stored for 12 to 24 hours without losing quality: grilled vegetables, firm cheeses, cured meats or cooked shrimp, etc

-Marinades are your allies: in addition to adding taste and tenderness, they allow food to remain moist and infused with flavors if prepared the day before.
+Marinades are your allies: in addition to adding taste and tenderness, they allow food to remain moist and infused with flavors if prepared the day before .

 For example, an olive oil-lemon-herb mixture will enhance vegetables, while a soy-ginger marinade will enhance shrimp or tofu.